Program overview

 The Environmental Technician program is structured to provide a comprehensive education in environmental sciences over a 42-week period.
 Key features of the program include:

-• Applied research projects that tackle real environmental challenges.
+• Applied Research Projects: Students engage in projects that tackle real environmental issues, supporting community initiatives.

 Featured Experiences

-The Environmental Technician program offers several unique experiences that enhance learning and practical application:
+The Environmental Technician program includes several unique features that enhance the learning experience:

 Career Options

-Graduates of the Environmental Technician program can pursue various entry-level positions in the environmental sector.
+Graduates of the Environmental Technician program can pursue a variety of entry-level positions in the environmental sciences field.
 Potential career options include:

-• Remediation Technician: Responsible for cleaning up contaminated sites and ensuring compliance with environmental regulations.
+• Remediation Technician: Responsible for cleaning up contaminated sites and restoring them to safe conditions.

-• Field Sampling Technician: Conducts field tests and collects samples for analysis in environmental studies.
+• Field Sampling Technician: Conducts field tests and collects environmental samples for analysis.

 • Geographical Information Systems (GIS) Technician: Utilizes GIS technology to analyze spatial data related to environmental issues.